Martin Delaney Collaboratories for HIV Cure Research (MDC)

-In honor of AIDS activist Martin Delaney, the National Institutes of Health (NIH) and the National Institute of Allergy and Infectious Diseases (NIAID) in 2011 sponsored a new funding program designed to foster public- and private-sector collaboration in the fight against HIV/AIDS.
+In honor of AIDS activist Martin Delaney, the National Institutes of Health (NIH) and the National Institute of Allergy and Infectious Diseases (NIAID) has sponsored a funding program designed to foster public- and private-sector collaboration in the fight against HIV/AIDS.

-To learn more about the NIAID’s HIV cure research, HIV cure-related Funding Opportunity Announcements (FOAs), concepts for future initiatives and funded grants, visit their HIV/AIDS Cure Research website.
+To learn more about the NIAID’s HIV cure research, HIV cure-related Funding Opportunity Announcements (FOAs), concepts for future initiatives and funded grants, visit their HIV Cure Research website.

 Activist, leader, public health hero.
 There are few people who have had a greater impact on HIV/AIDS health policies than Martin Delaney.
 From the time HIV was recognized as a public health threat in the early 1980s and leading up to his death in 2009, Delaney worked tirelessly as an educator and advocate for HIV/AIDS patients.